The Daily Telegraph (Sydney)

 The Daily Telegraph was founded in 1879, serving Sydney and the state of New South Wales.

 MoAD and the Courtyard Cafe are open.
-There may be building works during your visit.
+Some exhibitions and rooms will be closed from September 2025 for essential building works.
 Learn more

 The Daily Telegraph was founded in 1879, serving Sydney and the state of New South Wales.

 The Museum of Australian Democracy acknowledges Australia's First Nations peoples as the Traditional Custodians of Country throughout Australia.
 We recognise their continuing connection to land, waters and community.
 We respectfully acknowledge the role that First Nations people continue to play in shaping Australia's democracy.
 We also acknowledge the Ngunnawal, Ngunawal and Ngambri peoples as the Traditional Custodians of the region in which MoAD is located.
+Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices and names of deceased people.

-© Copyright 2025 Museum of Australian Democracy at Old Parliament House Privacy Statement
+© Copyright 2026 Museum of Australian Democracy at Old Parliament House Privacy Statement